-In this article, we describe what the RDW test is and how to prepare for it.
-We also explore the outlooks for people with results in various ranges.
+This article explores the RDW test and how to prepare for it.
+We also examine the outlook for people with RDW results in various ranges.

-The RDW test shows the difference in size between the smallest and largest red blood cells in a sample.
+The RDW test indicates the difference in size and shape between the smallest and largest red blood cells in a sample.

-Problems with hemoglobin can affect the flow of oxygen throughout the body, as can the size, shape, and health of red blood cells.
+Issues with hemoglobin can affect the flow of oxygen throughout the body as well as the size, shape, and health of red blood cells.
 This can result in a range of health problems.

-RDW test results may be higher if more cells are larger or smaller than normal.
-This can suggest the presence of an underlying condition.
-However, not all conditions affect RDW.
+RDW test results may be higher if more cells are larger or smaller than average.
+A high RDW may suggest an individual has an underlying health condition.

 - heart disease